jameslawler/notes/docs/portuguese-language/verbs/precisar.md

 ## Writing Prompts

-1. Que tarefas importantes você precisou realizar esta semana?
+1. Que tarefas importantes precisou realizar esta semana?
 What important tasks did you need to do this week?
-2. O que você precisa fazer antes de dormir?
+2. O que precisa de fazer antes de dormir?
 What do you need to do before you go to bed?
-3. O que você precisa antes de poder dirigir um carro?
+3. O que precisa de fazer antes de conduzir um carro?
 What do you need before you can drive a car?